 Overall delays and budget overruns of projects

-Resource leveling Techniques:
+Resource leveling Techniques

 Critical path is a common type of technique used by project managers when it comes to resource leveling.
-The critical path represents for both the longest and shortest time duration path in the network diagram to complete the project.
+The critical path represents for both the longest and shortest time duration paths in the network diagram to complete the project.

-However apart from the widely used critical path concept, project manager's use fast tracking and crashing if things get out of hand.
+However, apart from the widely used critical path concept, project managers use fast tracking and crashing if things get out of hand.

-Fast tracking: This performs critical path tasks.
+Fast tracking - This performs critical path tasks.
 This buys time.
 The prominent feature of this technique is that although the work is completed for the moment, possibility of rework is higher.

 Resource leveling is aimed at increasing efficiency when undertaking projects by utilizing the resources available at hand.
 Proper resource leveling will not result in heavy expenditure.

-The project manager needs to take into account several factors and identify critical to non critical dependencies to avoid any last minute delays of the project deliverables.
+The project manager needs to take into account several factors and identify critical to non-critical dependencies to avoid any last minute delays of the project deliverables.